wrengit/Recipe-Book/README.md

 ### Media

 Recipe images (by wrenna) are from [Unsplash](http://unsplash.com), a royalty free, free to use image repository.
 Photographer credits for the images are below.
-Users have the abilty to link to web images.
+Users have the ability to link to web images.